Retaking the GMAT? Here’s What You Need to Know First!

 People who come from over-represented groups find it fairly difficult to stand out of the crowd and be noticed.
 They often perceive securing a high score on the GMAT as a way to differentiate their profile from the rest.

-For example, a male Indian IT Engineer with a GMAT 690 might stand a chance to get into a B-School like Columbia.
+Let’s take an example to understand this better.
+A male Indian IT Engineer with a GMAT 690 might stand a chance to get into a B-School like Columbia.
 However, a male Indian IT Engineer with a GMAT 730 stands a much better chance of getting into the same school.

 The idea that a great GMAT score is the only way for a person from an over-represented group to stand out, is not entirely correct.
 There are many ways in which you can differentiate your profile; these ways have nothing to do with your GMAT score.

-- GMAT score between 600-650
+iv.
+GMAT score between 600-650

 To get into reputed schools with a score in the range of 600-650 is not easy, but you can still make it if you can differentiate your profile from the rest.
 Having generic achievements, skills, and qualifications will not help your chances of getting into a B-School.

-- GMAT score between 500-600
+v.
+GMAT score between 500-600

 You may stand a chance to get into some B-Schools with a GMAT score that falls in the 500-600 range.
 But this score range is too generic for us to guide you on where you should apply and which programs will suit your needs.